dfloryan/neural-manifold-dynamics/README.md

 * exampleKSbeatingTravelling.py: recreates main results for beating travelling Kuramoto-Sivashinsky data
 * exampleKSbursting.py: recreates main results for bursting Kuramoto-Sivashinsky data

+All code was written in Python 3.
+The following libraries are used:
+* NumPy
+* SciPy
+* Keras
+* TensorFlow
+* scikit-learn
+* collections
+* Matplotlib
+* mpl_toolkits

 If you make use of this distribution, please cite "Charts and atlases for nonlinear data-driven models of dynamics on manifolds," by D. Floryan and
 M. D. Graham, arXiv:2108.05928, 2021.